 Warm Lemon Lentils with Cumin, Coriander, Spinach and Fairwinds Farm Yogurt served with Spiced Lentil Crackers

-Andy understands flavour!
-This dish, minus the yogurt topping, is totally vegan.
-Using Red Fife flour, the heritage grain popularized by the Fife family in the mid-1800s and one of foundations of Prairie agriculture, he creates crackers that would go well with cheeses or a hummus made, we hope, with lentils.
+Using Red Fife flour, the heritage grain popularized by the Fife family in the mid-1800s and one of foundations of Prairie agriculture, these crackers that would go well with cheeses or a hummus made, we hope, with lentils.

 - 2 yellow onions, julienned